Effective Mat Maintenance Keeps Facilities Cleaner and Safer

 ESD Mats (Conductive and Non-Conductive)

-When cleaning ESD mats, it is important to sweep or dry-mop the surface regularly.
-Also wet-mop or wipe of with mid soap of a static control cleaning solution that will not leave a residue.
+When cleaning ESD mats, it is important to sweep or dry mop the surface regularly.
+Also, wet-mop or wipe off with mid soap of a static control cleaning solution that will not leave a residue.
 This will allow the mat to continue to function effectively.

 Runner Mats